Reward Gaming in Conditional Text Generation: Introduction

 Reward gaming can happen when an undesirable pattern is associated with a high reward in the learned metric.
 We identify three ways this phenomenon can happen.
-(1) A group of examples is misannotated systematically; e.g., suppose we train a model to do effective negotiation and annotators carelessly label all long paragraphs as effective, then the reward model would score highly on long generations even if they are nonsensical, and the generator would exploit this pattern.
-(2) $\mathcal{D}_{\text{reward}}$ contains some bias due to the data we select to annotate (or the people we select to be annotators); e.g., suppose every translation that contains ``\texttt{united nations}'' happens to have high quality/reward, possibly due to the way we collect $\mathcal{D}_{\text{reward}}$; then the MT model may end up almost always generating the {phrase} surrounded by some gibberish.
-(3) $\mathcal{D}_{\text{reward}}$ does not cover certain groups of sentences; e.g., a dialogue agent trained to negotiate generates incomprehensible sentences, because those sentences are underspecified by the reward function \citep{lewis-etal-2017-deal}.
-The first two cases induce spurious correlations between the undesirable pattern and the reward, and the third induces underspecified behavior on uncovered examples.
+(1) A group of examples is misannotated systematically.
+For instance, suppose we train a model to do effective negotiation and annotators carelessly label all long paragraphs as effective, then the reward model would assign high scores on long generations even if they are nonsensical, and the generator would subsequently exploit this pattern.
+(2) $\mathcal{D}_{\text{reward}}$ contains some bias due to the data we select to annotate, or due to the people we select to be annotators.
+An example in the former case is that suppose every translation that contains ``\texttt{united nations}'' happens to have high quality/reward, possibly due to the way we collect $\mathcal{D}_{\text{reward}}$; then the neural machine translation model may end up almost always generating the {phrase} surrounded by some gibberish.
+An example in the latter case is that due to the selection bias of annotators, certain language varieties may be rated higher (or lower) by annotators, even if the language variety itself is not an indicator of quality \citep{plank2016non,sap-etal-2019-risk}; subsequently, the generator could learn to favor generating sentences of certain language varieties over others.
+(3) $\mathcal{D}_{\text{reward}}$ does not cover certain groups of sentences.
+A quick example is that a dialogue agent trained to negotiate generates incomprehensible sentences, because those sentences are underspecified by the reward function \citep{lewis-etal-2017-deal}.

+In short, among these three cases, the first two cases induce spurious correlations between the undesirable pattern and the reward, and the third case induces underspecified behavior on uncovered examples.

-We use synthetic and real-world examples to illustrate the above three cases: even if the learned reward achieves good performance on $\mathcal{D}_{\text{reward}}$, high rewards can still be assigned to undesirable patterns, and these patterns get amplified during RL training of the generators.
-As an example (\S\ref{sec:noise-spurious}), even a reward function that gives the correct reward on 99.3\% of the test split of $\mathcal{D}_{\text{reward}}$ can lead to generation failure.
+We use synthetic and real-world examples to illustrate the above three cases: even if the learned reward achieves a good performance on $\mathcal{D}_{\text{reward}}$, high rewards can still be assigned to undesirable patterns.
+Notably, we show that these patterns get \textbf{amplified} during RL training of the generators.
+For instance, a synthetic experiment discussed later (\S\ref{sec:noise-spurious}) shows it is possible that even a reward function that gives the correct reward on 99.3\% of the test split of $\mathcal{D}_{\text{reward}}$ can lead to generation failure after RL.